teholm/amazon-guardduty-hands-on/README.md

 ## Getting Started – Just Two Clicks <a name="started"/>

-Follow these steps to enable GuardDuty
+Follow these steps to enable GuardDuty:

+> Please use the **Oregon- us-west-2** region.
+Skip this step if you already have GuardDuty in the region.
 1. First Click: Navigate to the GuardDuty console in the region you want to run this scenario in and then click **Get Started**.

 ![Get Started](images/screenshot1.png "Get Started")